 In terms of political and policy sustainability of the project, there is a very good political will from local and national political leaders such as Shehas and members of Representative Council of Zanzibar.
 Relevant policies in Zanzibar support all project components.
 Thus, the project has full support at all levels.
 Therefore, the district and Shehia extension officers will provide technical assistance to the communities even after project termination.
-Following project termination some project activities will be mainstreamed in the district's Medium Term Expenditure Framework.
+Following project termination some project activities will be mainstreamed in the district's Medium Term Expenditure

+Framework.
 This will be particularly possible because the district and Shehia officers will have gained sufficient capacity to be able to transfer knowledge and skills to other community members.

-PARTII K. Provide an overview of the environmental and social impacts and risks identified as being relevant to the project.
+PARTH-K. Provide an overview of the environmental and social impacts and risks identified as being relevant to the project.

+The proposed interventions in the project proposal include: construction of water harvesting structures, dikes, protection wall, mangrove restoration, improvement of agricultural and livestock practices and tree planting.
+Any project with activities that involve construction is grouped as Category A, which hence requires a full Environmental and Social Impact Assessment.
+This is in accordance with the existing regulatory framework in Zanzibar and Tanzania mainland.
 Identification and analysis of potential risks that would emanate from the implementation of project activities will be carried out in detail to ensure that proper mitigation measures are in place for the observed negative impacts, and an Environmental and Social Management Plan (ESMP) prepared, in accordance with the requirements of Environmental and Social Standards for ZEMA, NEMC and the AF.